Notes: Magnetostatic multipole expansion using STF tensors

 \begin{align} \bs{B}_{\text{dip}} &= \cd\times\bs{A}_{\text{dip}} \,, \\ B^{i}_{\text{dip}} &= \frac{\mu_{0}}{4\pi} m^{j} \pd_{i}\pd_{j}\frac{1}{r} \,, \end{align}

-except that we have dropped the singular term.
+except that we have dropped a singular term.

 It seems like we’ve discarded some information — only the antisymmetric part of contributed to .
 What about the symmetric part?
-This exactly vanishes, and that generalizes to all higher .
-The proof follows similarly to why vanished above.
-Use that , and integrate this divergence against ,
+It turns out nothing has been lost.

 The next step for understanding these magnetic multipole tensors requires a little knowledge of how Young diagrams classify the index symmetries of tensors (ok, maybe not strictly necessary, but this was how I first realized what to do).
 We know that the tensor lives in the representation labeled by the diagram of shape ,